mingruimingrui/torch-collections/docs/retinanet.md

 ### `RetinaNet.forward(image, annotations=None)`

+The inference function expects both `image` and `annotations` during training.
+However only `image` is required for evaluation.
+Do note that the outputs for training and evaluation mode are also different.

 | Arguments | Descriptions |
 | --- | --- |
 | `image` | `type: tensor` <br> The input image tensor formatted to NCHW and normalized to pytorch standard |